mullerdavid/ctf_writeups/cyberquest23/attack_of_the_cryptography_3/WRITEUP.md

 It also has an error generating the keys, sometimes raising an exception: `ValueError: base is not invertible for the given modulus`.
 Therefore the generation was added to a loop with exception handling.

-The modified [rsa_test.py](workdir/rsa_test.py) shows that even with 2 disctinct random key pairs, we receive the same ciphertext.
+The modified [rsa_test.py](workdir/rsa_test.py) shows that even with 2 distinct random key pairs, we receive the same ciphertext.
 This indicate a serious flaw already in the process.

 ![](screenshots/1.png)